zer2/fantasy-basketball-optimizer/about/turnovers.md

 |Result- championship | Won | Won | Lost | Lost |

 Ignoring the player m/g numbers, one might naively infer two effects
-- Investing in turnovers lead to a better performance in turnovers.
+- 1: Investing in turnovers lead to a better performance in turnovers.
 Evidence:
   - Drafters B and D invested in turnovers, and were middling/good in them
   - Drafters A and C did not invest in turnovers, and were middling/bad in them
-- Performing badly in turnovers improves the probability of victory.
+- 2: Performing badly in turnovers improves the probability of victory.
 Evidence:
   - Drafters A and B won, and were middling/bad in turnovers
   - Drafters C and D lost, and were middling/good in turnovers

-Putting these two arguments together makes a seemingly solid case that investing in turnovers leads to bad performance.
-However, this backwards-causality approach was not logical.
+Putting these two inferences together makes a seemingly solid case that investing in turnovers leads to bad performance.
+However, this backwards-causality approach was not logical and the second inference was likely incorrect.
 It can easily be seen by viewing the results holistically that turnover weight was irrelevant; the better-supported driver of victory was minutes per game.

 ### Math